Standard Operating Procedures Overview

 - Data Extraction, Analysis and Synthesis – Relevant data is extracted; analyzed; meta-analyzed, when appropriate; and synthesized by the methodologist.
 The findings are presented to the Panel in an evidence report.

-- Evidence Report Review and Guideline Statement Development – The Panel reviews the evidence report noting the strength of the evidence (A, B, or C) for each research question, and structures guideline statements (Standard, Recommendation, or Option) to reflect the findings.
+- Evidence Report Review and Guideline Statement Development – The Panel reviews the evidence report noting the strength of the evidence (A, B, or C) for each research question, and structures guideline statements (Strong, Moderate or Conditional Recommendation) to reflect the findings.
+Additional consensus statements may also be presented as Clinical Principle or Expert Opinion.

 - Guideline Writing – The Panel creates a draft Guideline by writing the text that supports the guideline statements; the methodologist describes the approaches used in the study.

-- Peer Review – The draft Guideline is reviewed by a minimum of 50 non-panel experts, often representing various disciplines.
-The Panel then addresses their comments.
+- Peer Review – The draft Guideline is reviewed by a minimum of 30 non-panel experts, often representing various disciplines.
+The document is also made available for public comment through the AUA website.
+The Panel then addresses all comments.

-- Guideline Approval and Publication – Once the Guideline is approved by the Practice Guidelines Committee, it goes before the AUA Board of Directors for their approval.
+- Guideline Approval and Publication – Once the Guideline is approved by the Practice Guidelines Committee, it goes before the Science & Quality Council followed by the AUA Board of Directors for approval.
 The final Guideline is then officially published on the AUA website.